University Research Associate and Adjunct Professor,

 Smith have delved into the maintenance of a behavioral polymorphism

-most interesting bird in the world, but recently became even more interesting with the discovery of
+most interesting bird in the world, and became even more interesting with the discovery of

 permanent "female mimic" males in the species.
 The ruff work included 6 field seasons in